Free & open source — Apache 2.0

 Ready to try it?

 One command to install.
-Your first VM boots in seconds.
+Your first machine boots in seconds.
 Free forever — Apache 2.0 open source.

 $ curl -sSL https://get.sistemo.io | sh